On this page are listed brief biographies of the following Fellows.

 Simon Killcross has an international reputation in the field of behavioural neuroscience, including studies of brain mechanisms underlying learning, and the cognition neural substrates underlying executive function, particularly with reference to animal models of schizophrenia.

-Robin King, Fellow (2019) : Sydney
+Robert King, Fellow (2024) : Sydney

-Emeritus Professor, University of South Australia
+Emeritus Professor, Faculty of Science, retired

 Richard Kingsford, Fellow (2018) : Sydney